tomwwright/delayed-jobs-aws-batch/README.md

 1. looks for an `AWSBatchJob` record in the database that matches the job

-   _(if found, the worker knows this job is already executing in AWS Batch and it should just poll that job instead of submitting a new one -- i.e. idempotency)_
+   _(if found, the worker knows this job is already executing in AWS Batch and it should just poll that job instead of submitting a new one -- i.e. the worker is idempotent)_

 2. if there was not a matching record, then:
     1. submit a job to AWS Batch for this Delayed Job ID
     1. create and save an `AWSBatchJob` record with the Delayed Job ID and the AWS Batch Job ID